Secure Box allows UCSF Box users to store restricted data while protecting UCSF and our patients, staff and students from data loss.

-- UCSF's data loss prevention (DLP) system, which is the scanning engine used to scan outbound emails and Box content, is currently configured to scan for PHI that matches UCSF patient records in APeX.
-Today we are not scanning for PHI from UCSF Dentistry, BCHO, or ZSFG medical records, but we may at some time in the future.
-We are also not scanning multimedia file formats (images, video, audio, scanned PDFs), so please store any multimedia files containing restricted data in your secure folder.
-We are currently not scanning files over 400MB, so it's important that you put files with restricted data regardless of size in the secure folder.
+- UCSF's data loss prevention system, the scanning engine used to scan outbound emails and Box content, is currently configured to scan for PHI that matches UCSF patient records in APeX.
+We are not scanning for PHI from UCSF Dentistry, BCHO or ZSFG medical records, but we may do so in the future.

 How are we identifying UCSF PHI?

-- When CipherCloud detects a change to a file (new file upload, a file edit, change to collaborators) CipherCloud sends this data to the DLP system, which will scan the data for matches to UCSF's patient record index from APeX.
+- When CipherCloud detects a change to a file (e.g., new file upload, a file edit, change in collaborators), CipherCloud sends this data to the data loss prevention system (DLP).
+The DLP scans the data for matches to UCSF's patient record index from APeX.

-- The secure folder on Box will encrypt any data placed into that folder or subfolder.
-This ensures that all types of restricted data will be protected.
+- The Secure folder on Box will encrypt any data placed into that folder or subfolder.
+This ensures that all types of restricted data are protected.

-- Use the secure folder for anything, but note that items in the Secure folder cannot be shared outside of UCSF.
-Also keep in mind that you can't preview encrypted files.
+- Use the Secure folder for anything, but note that items in the Secure folder cannot be shared outside of UCSF.
+Keep in mind that you can't preview encrypted files.

-- You should not use the secure folder when you want to share files with someone outside of UCSF.
+- You should not use the Secure folder when you want to share files with someone outside UCSF.
 In addition, there are some uses for which Box is not a good solution.
-Please see the UCSF Box FAQ for more information.
+See UCSF Box FAQ for more information.

-What happens when you find UCSF PHI outside of the secure folder?
+What happens when you find UCSF PHI outside the Secure folder?